 One of the many fine beaches in the Bay of Carmarthen (by Lee Watts (CC0))

-One of the oldest towns in Wales, it was first settled by Celtic tribes and later by the Romans around 75 AD, who built a wooden fort on a small escarpment above the River Towy.
+Carmarthen is one of the oldest towns in Wales, it was first settled by Celtic tribes and later by the Romans around 75 AD, who built a wooden fort on a small escarpment above the river.
 No trace now remains of the original occupation, except for a Roman amphitheatre that once seated 5,000 people, discovered near Priory Street.
 The Carmarthen Museum, located to north-east of the town, displays many of the fine Celtic and Roman relics uncovered in the area.

 According to local folklore, Merlin (King Arthur's wizard), is said to have been born nearby, around 480 AD.
 At the end of Priory Street is the withered stump of an old oak tree, which Merlin is said to have cursed: "When Merlin's oak shall tumble down, Then shall fall Carmarthen town".
 The stump has now been secured by iron bands and set in concrete by the superstitious towns folk.

-The primitive art of salmon fishing, using nets strung from coracles, is still carried out on the local rivers.
+The River Towy is noted for its salmon and sea trout.
+The primitive art of salmon fishing, using nets strung from coracles, is still carried out here.
 Coracles are small round boats made with a wickerwork ash frame covered with tarred calico or hide, designed and used by ancient Britons thousands of years ago.